AlphanAksoyoglu/vaultwarden-rpi/README.md

   - [References and Acknowledgements](#references-and-acknowledgements)
       - [Licenses:](#licenses)

-## What is Vaultwarden
+## What is Vaultwarden?

-Vaultwarden is a password management service, a lightweight version of the popular open-source password manager Bitwarden.
+Vaultwarden is a lightweight password management service, offering a lighter version of the popular open-source password manager, Bitwarden.

-**Note:** This repository only deploys a functinal Vaultwarden server for you.
-For configuring and using Vaultwarden securely please visit [The Official Vaultwarden Repository](https://github.com/dani-garcia/vaultwarden)
+**Note:** This repository is for deploying a functional Vaultwarden server.
+For guidance on configuring and securely utilizing Vaultwarden, please refer to [The Official Vaultwarden Repository](https://github.com/dani-garcia/vaultwarden).

 ## What does this do?

-It sets up containerized services so that you can self-host your own Vaultwarden (Bitwarden) service.
-Either under a domain name you own, or through a DuckDNS subdomain.
+It sets up containerized services, enabling you to self-host your own Vaultwarden (Bitwarden) service.
+You can host this either under a domain name you own or via a DuckDNS subdomain.

-The deployment is designed to be deployed privately, that is, it is not exposed to the internet, but if desired, accessible from anywhere through VPN.
+The deployment is tailored for private use, ensuring it remains unexposed to the internet.
+However, it can be made accessible from anywhere through VPN (Tailscale) if desired.

-This is suitable to host on a mini Single Board Computer (SBC) like the Raspberry Pi Zero 2 W.
+This setup is ideal for hosting on mini Single Board Computers (SBCs) like the Raspberry Pi Zero 2 W.

 ## Which Modules are Available?